sonic-net/DASH/documentation/dataplane/dash-flow/DASH_FLOW_SAI.md

 # README

-DASH Flow SAI abstracts the flow state within DASH.
-In the quest for achieving cloud services, the control plane can generate a flow state table, performing operations such as adding, deleting, modifying, and querying.
-This specification guarantees alignment between the flow state table and flow states across different cloud providers and vendors.
-We propose an API to provide a vendor-neutral method for managing flow states, including uniform control of Programmable switches, SmartNICs, and Smart Switches.
+DASH Flow abstracts the flow state within DASH.
+In the quest for achieving cloud services, the control plane can generate a flow state table, performing operations such as adding, deleting, modifying, and obtaining.
+This design guarantees alignment between the flow entry and flow table across different cloud providers and vendors.
+We propose APIs to provide a vendor-neutral method for managing flow states, including uniform control of Programmable switches, SmartNICs, and Smart Switches.

-DASH Flow SAI accommodates multiple flow tables and diverse flow entry operations.
+DASH flow SAI APIs accommodate multiple flow tables and diverse flow entry operations.
 Primarily, it negates differences between vendors' implementations, offering universal interfaces.
 However, it acknowledges performance variations between DASH and SAI deployed on smart devices.
-For example, it supplies APIs to handle single and batch flows, with entry count as a limiting factor.
+For example, it supplies APIs to handle single and batch flows, with the entry count as a limiting factor.

-With DASH Flow SAI, it's possible to achieve varied cloud services requiring flow states.
+With DASH flow SAI APIs it's possible to achieve varied cloud services requiring flow states.
 For instance, a cloud load balancer can add a flow decision entry and retrieve the flow entry via the data plane.
 It also lays the groundwork for DASH to provide basic services, such as high availability.

-# DASH Flow SAI
+## Terminology

+- **Flow**: It represents a single direction of the match-action entry for a transport layer (e.g., TCP, UDP) connection.
+- **Flow entry**: Same as flow.
+- **Flow Key**: The key that is used to match the packet for finding its flow.
+- **Flow State**: The state of the flow, including the packet transformations and all other tracked states, such as TCP, HA, etc.
+- **Flow Table**: The table to store a set of flows.

+## Flow Table APIs

+## Flow APIs
+### Basic flow APIs
+### Bulk sync with bulk get APIs
+### Protobuf-based flow programming

 | API                                   | Description                                                  |
 | ------------------------------------- | :----------------------------------------------------------- |